Mimidouglas57/DSA_Kultra-Mega-Stores-Inventory/README.md

 The dataset used for this analysis was provided by Kultra Mega Stores (KMS) and includes detailed order records from **2009 to 2012**, specifically from the **Abuja division**.
 It is structured across two CSV files:
 - KMS SQL Case Study.csv
 - Order_Status.csv

+  ## 🧹 Data Cleaning & Preparation

+The raw order data was cleaned and transformed to enable accurate analysis.
+Key steps included:

+- **Merged Datasets:** Combined orders and return status using `Order ID`.
+- **Formatted Dates:** Standardized date format and extracted year/month.
+- **Handled Missing Values:** Checked for and resolved any nulls in key fields.
+- **Corrected Data Types:** Ensured numerical and categorical fields were properly typed.
+- **Removed Duplicates:** Eliminated duplicate order records.
+- **Created New Fields:** Added `Order Year`, `Order Month`, and `Return Flag` columns.
+- **Standardized Regions/Provinces:** Fixed inconsistencies in location names.

+These steps ensured the data was clean, consistent, and ready for SQL, Excel, and Power BI analysis.

 ## ❓ Business Questions Answered